 Because of the absence of politics, it is easy to dismiss escaping capitalism as a form of anticapitalism, especially when it reflects privileges achieved within capitalism itself.
 It is hard to treat the wilderness hiker who flies into a remote region with expensive hiking gear in order "to get away from it all," as a meaningful expression of opposition to capitalism.
-Still, there are many examples of escaping capitalism which do bear on the broader problem of anticapitalism.
+Still, there are many examples of escaping capitalism which do bear on the broader problem of anti-capitalism.
 Intentional communities may be motivated by the desire to escape the pressures of capitalism, but sometimes they can also serve as models for more collective, egalitarian and democratic ways of living.
-Certainly cooperatives, which are often motivated mainly by a desire to escape the authoritarian workplaces and exploitation of capitalist firms, can also become elements of a broader challenge to capitalism.
+Certainly, cooperatives, which are often motivated mainly by a desire to escape the authoritarian workplaces and exploitation of capitalist firms, can also become elements of a broader challenge to capitalism and building blocks of an alternative form of economy.
 The D.I.Y.
 (Do It Yourself) movement may be motivated by stagnant individual incomes during a period of economic austerity, but it can also point to ways of organizing economic activity that is less dependent on market exchange.
 And more generally, the "life style" of voluntary simplicity can contribute to broader rejection of the consumerism and preoccupation with economic growth in capitalism.